Kharai camel

-The Kharai, is a rare and unique breed of dromedary camel, commonly known as the ‘swimming camel’ due to its ability to thrive in the salt marshes of Kutch district, located in the western Indian state of Gujarat.
+The Kharai is a breed of dromedary camel, commonly known as the 'swimming camel' due to its ability to thrive in the salt marshes of Kutch district, located in the western Indian state of Gujarat.
 Their name is derived from the Gujarati language word 'khara', meaning salty.

 Also locally known as 'Dariyataru', these camels have earned their name due to their ability to swim in the waters of the sea.
 With a slow and purposeful grace, they glide effortlessly through the water, traversing up to 3 kilometers in the shallow seas to reach their grazing grounds – the mangroves of the neighbouring region.

 The Kharai camels are closely associated with the Rabari and Fakirani Jat communities, two local and traditional tribes who have owned and managed these camels for generations.
 As nomadic pastoralists, these tribes have developed a symbiotic relationship with the Kharai camels, characterized by mutual dependence and understanding of the animals' needs and habits.